fdurant/fdurant_github_io_source/_posts/blog/2018-07-26-truisms-to-counter-company-culture-traps.md

 - less centralized control, more trust in distributed knowledge and skills (see fewer meetings)
 - fewer committees, more self-organization and devolution of decision power (see Agile)
-- fewer hand-offs from silo to silo, more customer-focused end-to-end thinking and automation (see DevOps)
+- fewer hand-overs from silo to silo, more customer-focused end-to-end thinking and automation (see DevOps)
 - organize the company in terms of customer-focused value paths, that stream through networks of autonomous cells.
 Somewhat like physical goods that pass swiftly through a supply chain (see complex systems)
 - less top-down and idealistic descriptions of hyperdimensional organizations with roles and functions, more focus on locally decided purpose, self-development and self-determination (see my other post on [what to learn when and why][whattolearnwhen])
 - think less in terms of projects and portfolios. **Bring work to (networks of) (teams of) people, rather than people to work**

-In short: rent, buy and/or build the **innovation highway to production** _first_: your ten-ton truck drivers will come forward, and use it.
+In short: rent, buy and/or build the **innovation highway to production** _first_: your ten-ton truck drivers will step forward, and use it.

 **Wanna bet?**